Coast Quality

 They suggest to avoid these beaches in particular:

-28th Street Extension in Manhattan Beach - 100 yards up and down the coast from the storm drain.
+· Malibu Lagoon at Surfrider Beach - 100 yards up and down the coast from the public restrooms.

 Affects from the fires: